 From visiting our local parks to tending to plants indoors, spending quality time with nature has been proven to have a positive effect on our mood

 It can help to reduce feelings of stress and improve our mental and physical health.
-Over the past year, many people used daily walks or spending time in green spaces as ways to cope during the pandemic.

 Below we’ve listed some of our favourite ways to connect with nature.
 We have also included quotes from our volunteers, staff and supporters who shared how nature benefits their mental health.